paul-ollis/vim-vpe/docs/api/api.vpe.rst

             Note that prior to Vim patch 8.2.3768 this was 1 greater that one might expect.
-Now Vim's ``timer_info()`` returns the expected value except duruing the final callback, when we get ``None``.
+Now Vim's ``timer_info()`` returns the expected value except during the final callback, when we get ``None``.
 This is non-Pythonic, so ``None`` is converted to zero.

         .. py:property:: time() -> int